JiaweiZhuang/CS205_final_project/README.md

 ### Application of kmeans clustering: Detecting abnormal meteorology events
 In this part, we would like to use k-means cluster technique to examine a type of climate events, called sudden stratospheric warmings (SSWs).
 The climatological zonal winds in the stratosphere are generally westerly and their strength increases with height.
 These winds form the \"polar night jet\" vortex, and can be very persistent during winters, as shown in fig(a).
 However, at times this zonal-mean configuration is dramatically disturbed, as shown in fig(b) and fig(c), with latitudinal temperature gradient and zonal-mean winds at the pole being reversed.

 In the past, these pheonomena have been arbitrarily defined using a variety of different criteria involving winds, temperatures, and measures of the vortex shape.
-Using thresholds can be a powerful and useful way to understand variability, but also a subjective way in terms of the determination of the thresholds. k-means clustering is a method of identifying different states ina completely objective manner with no preconceived notion of the groups and no preselection on the basis of known influencing factors.
+Using thresholds can be a powerful and useful way to understand variability, but more or less a subjective way in terms of choosing the thresholds. k-means clustering is a method of identifying different states in a completely objective manner with no preconceived notion of the groups and no preselection on the basis of known influencing factors.

-k-means clustering technique is more useful than hierarchical clustering for this problem, because k-means clustering easily allows for uneven groups, whereas hierachical clusetering tends to determine groups of similar sizes.
+k-means clustering technique is more useful than hierarchical clustering for this type of problems, because k-means clustering easily allows for uneven groups, whereas hierachical clusetering tends to determine groups of similar sizes.

-In addition, this type of problem usually involves a large dataset with very high dimensions, e.g. more than 17,000 data points with 252 dimensions in this example, therefore a simple clustering technique such as k-means is very useful.
+In addition, this type of problems usually involves a very large dataset with very high dimensions, e.g. more than 17,000 data points with 252 dimensions in this example, therefore a simple clustering technique such as k-means is very useful.

 ### Some data set options
 (Preliminary plan.
 Might change in the future.)